Kong/insomnia-docs/docs/insomnia/unit-testing.md

 ## Test Suites

-Test Suites are made up of multiple tests that can all be run at with one click.
+Test Suites are made up of multiple tests that can all be run with one click.

 ### Create a Test Suite